Stuycs-K/lab11-stuyrim-4-ferraoa-ouj/README.md

 :white_check_mark: Boss

-:white_check_mark: play with a group of 3 different types adventurers
+:white_check_mark: Play with a group of 3 different types adventurers

-:white_check_mark: play against 1-3 randomly chosen adventurer opponents
+:white_check_mark: Play against 1-3 randomly chosen adventurer opponents

-:white_check_mark: use attack/special operations on your opponents
+:white_check_mark: Use attack/special operations on your opponents

-:white_check_mark: use support operations on your team
+:white_check_mark: Use support operations on your team

-:white_check_mark: program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated.
+:white_check_mark: Program ends when the user choosed to quit, or all enemies is defeated, or the entire party is defeated.

+:white_check_mark: Have a win/lose screen

-:white_check_mark: display the results of the attack/special/support inside your border.
+:white_check_mark: Display the results of the attack/special/support inside your border.

-:white_check_mark: have a special boss class adventurer for when a single opponent is selected.
+:white_check_mark: Have a special boss class adventurer for when a single opponent is selected.

 ## Adventurer Subclasses
 ### Java Jester